Once I discovered Latin culture in Colombia, I began thinking about Miami more and more.

-As I rolled my new luggage down the pedestrian walkway, I noticed plenty of pretty people, and a lot of skin.
-Much more than I was use to seeing in South American cities, even in the summer.
+As I rolled my new luggage down the pedestrian walkway, I noticed plenty of pretty people and a lot of skin — much more than I used to see in South American cities, even in the summer.

 Reverse culture shock strikes again.